vichaunter/node-long-term-backup/README.md

 This way you can store only for example last 7 days of backups, and in another folders several copies weekly and monthly with specific limit to have revert back guarantee and reduce storage required.

+###### Note
+Have in mind that the base folder should be prefilled with your own backups, for example with rsync from a remote machine.

 ## How to use it?
 Just clone it and run:
 `node index.js`

 ## Cofiguration
+Comments inside config.js